Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Construction Details

 \item Distinct Textual Semantics: Two sentences must have distinct textual semantics.
 Otherwise, the pairs are considered invalid.

-\item Visually Distinguishable: Two sentences should be visually distinct, with clear differentiation regarding the visual characteristics of the objects or scenes described.
-Subtle differences requiring very close observation are not considered distinct visual differences.
+\item Visually Distinguishable: Two sentences should be visually distinct, with a clear differentiation in the visual characteristics of the objects or scenes described.
+Subtle differences that require very close observation are not considered distinct visual differences.

 \end{itemize}

 \item Recognizable \begin{itemize}